UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 Deferred shading tackles this problem by decoupling lighting computations from the scene complexity.

 Since, our little scene is not very complex, and we won't gain anything from switching from forward to deferred shading.
-But it gives us an excuse to show of compute shaders and multiple render attachments.
+But it gives us an excuse to show off compute shaders with 2D workgroup sizes and multiple render attachments.
 It also gives you a setup you can come back to for experimenting with screen-space effects, like SSAO or screen-space reflections, after the workshop is done.

 First, create a new shader for this task.
 Simply move all lighting-related struct definitions, constants and functions for computing the illumination to the new shader.